resampling-stats/resampling-with/README.md

 *   Edit the matching file - here `source/reliability_average.Rmd`.
 *   You might find it useful to have the original PDF chapter open; see [the original book in PDF](https://resample.com/intro-text-online).
 The PDFs are also in the `./unported` directory of the repository.
-To see which original chapter corresponds to your current `.Rmd` file, have a look at the YAML fragment at the file, it should have something like: `ed2_fname:
+The filenames in the `./unported` directory begin with the original file stem followed by the new file stem.
+For example, the PDF corresponding to `source/reliability_average.Rmd` is `26-Chap-22_reliability_average.pdf`.
-    26-Chap-22`.
-See also the chapter mappings at the end of this page.
+    Also see the chapter mappings at the end of this page.
 *   Rebuild the file you're working on from time to time with e.g.
     `../scripts/rebuild_chapter reliability_average.Rmd` from the `source`
     directory.
 Check the contents by opening e.g.